 These things can be estimated and calculated in Excel and then imported into the template.
-There’s also a section on funding required, but you won’t need to fill it out as an individual sales rep. And since your prospects have already secured funding or are established firms, you won’t need to fill this out to understand their business.
+There’s also a section on the funding required, but you won’t need to fill it out as an individual sales representative.
+And since your prospects have already secured funding or are established firms, you won’t need to fill this out to understand their business.

 Now, finally, we’ve reached the sales plan.
 This will be done in a separate worksheet — a Google Doc or Word document that you can continue to edit as you evolve in your sales role.
-You will likely be able to draw on your past experience to outline the following:
+You will likely be able to draw on your experience to outline the following:

 - How will you reach and engage with new leads?

 - Are you pursuing an inbound or outbound sales strategy?

 - Why does your prospecting strategy make sense for your business?

 Sales Organization Structure

 - Who do you report to within the organization?